aligunesv/aligunesv/README.md

 I'm 20 years old and I'm a frontend developer.
 Here are some of the technologies and skills I work with:

-🌐 Web Technologies: HTML, CSS, JavaScript
+🌐 Web Technologies: HTML, CSS, JavaScript, Electron

 💻 Programming Languages: C#, Python, SQL